akiradeveloper/akashic-storage-wiki/Admin-CLI.md

 The akashic-admin CLI is written in Go and has the following sub commands:

+* config - Make a config file under HOME directory
-* add
+* add - Add a user
-* remove
+* get $userId - Get a user
+* (TODO) list - List users
-* update
+* (TODO) update - Update a user
-* setup-mc-config (add a user and set up the mc config below the home directory)

 ## How to install

 ```
 $ cd akashic-admin
 $ make
-# PREFIX=/usr/local make install
+# make install
 ```

-Note that Golang compiler is prerequisite and the actual binaries are installed at `PREFIX`/bin.
+Note that Golang compiler is prerequisite and the actual binaries are installed at `/usr/local/bin`.
+To uninstall, just do `make clean`.